TheRoddyWMS/Roddy/docs/pluginDevelopersGuide.rst

 ::
     bash roddy.sh createnewworkflow PluginID[:dependencyPlugin] [native|brawl:]WorkflowID

--  Set //PluginID// to either an existing or a new Plugin.
+-  Set *PluginID* to either an existing or a new Plugin.
--  Set //dependenyPlugin// to a parent plugin
+-  Set *dependencyPlugin* to a parent plugin
 -  Select if you want a Java, a native (Bash) or a Brawl workflow
--  Finally, set the workflows name with at //WorkflowID//
+-  Finally, set the workflows name with at *WorkflowID*

 So e.g. create a Java workflow called FirstWorkflow in a plugin called
 NewPlugin: